9 ¿Cuál es tu trabajo ideal?

 To express the qualities needed for particular occupations, you will use the impersonal and passive se.
 However, first, it’s important to learn what aptitudes or abilities are important for different jobs.

 In Spanish, there are two types of skills required for professions.
-They are called habilidades blandas (interpersonal skills) and habilidades duras (technical skills).
+They are called habilidades blandas (interpersonal or soft skills) and habilidades duras (technical or hard skills).

 Watch as Grupo Formarte describes what habilidades blandas are and shares examples of the most sought after in a job interview.